Yanxe01/Yanxe01/README.md

 ###

-<p align="left">Welcome to my GitHub! 🚀 I’m a passionate developer, video editor, and visual editor, constantly exploring new technologies and building innovative solutions.
+<p align="left">Welcome to my GitHub! 🚀 I'm a passionate developer, video editor, and visual editor, constantly exploring new technologies and building innovative solutions.
 I primarily work with Adobe applications and DaVinci Resolve for editing.
 Check out my projects and feel free to collaborate.
-Let’s code and create something amazing together!</p>
+Let's code and create something amazing together!</p>

 ###